Sheridan emphasizes the creative, critical and strategic skills prized by employers in corporate communications and public relations.

 - Express yourself in a variety of public forums such as media interviews and news conferences.

-- Create websites, blogs, podcasts, email blasts and other online communications.
+- Create websites, blogs, podcasts, video content, email blasts and other online communications.

 Fast-track to employment

-It takes just eight months to earn a Public Relations – Corporate Communications graduate certificate from Sheridan.
+It takes less than a year to earn a Public Relations – Corporate Communications graduate certificate from Sheridan.
 You'll build a portfolio, get real-world experience and master both practical and theoretical aspects of business communications.
 You'll spend the last five weeks of the program in an onsite job placement, working with professionals.

 Sheridan not only emphasizes the critical, analytical and strategic skills prized by employers in corporate communications and public relations, it weaves social media and diversity communications into all aspects of tactical delivery.
 You'll do more than write catchy prose; you'll learn how to generate buzz, influence attitudes and motivate behaviour.